 The team should be mindful of the extent to which privilege covers the notes of interviews with employees.
 For interview notes prepared in jurisdictions where privilege is not recognised, the company may at a later stage be compelled to disclose those notes to litigants or regulators.
 Even in jurisdictions where privilege is recognised, the nature of the protection can differ, which needs to be considered when structuring and documenting interviews.

-Steps that can be taken to protect privilege include:
+Steps that can be taken to protect privilege include the following:

-• explaining to the interviewee employee that the lawyers represent the company not the interviewee, that the interview is privileged and confidential, but such privilege belongs to the company and may be waived in the future if the company wishes to disclose the notes of the interview (known as an Upjohn warning);8 and
+- Explaining to the interviewee employee that the lawyers represent the company not the interviewee, that the interview is privileged and confidential, but such privilege belongs to the company and may be waived in the future if the company wishes to disclose the notes of the interview (known as an Upjohn warning).

-• having a designated note-taker (preferably a lawyer) who will produce the sole note of interview, which should be clearly marked privileged and confidential.
+- Having a designated note-taker (preferably a lawyer) who will produce the sole notes of the interview, which should be clearly marked privileged and confidential.

-Interviewees often ask independent legal representation about their rights.
+Interviewees often ask whether they can engage independent legal representation to attend any interviews with them and whether the company will pay for this.
 A policy for the investigation should be considered in advance, which may differ between jurisdictions depending on local requirements or practices.
-The approach adopted will often be to allow interviewees to bring their own lawyer.

 The investigation team should also consider local legal and cultural issues.
 For instance, it may be necessary or preferable for local lawyers to lead interviews and for interviews to be conducted in the interviewee’s first language.
 Cultural differences or language barriers may undermine the fact-finding purpose of the interview by making the employee feel uncomfortable or hesitant.